tharun143/Complex-Network-Analysis/Practice/about.md

-This directory contains my practice work of Complex Network Analysis in python
+This directory contains my practice work of Complex Network Analysis in python and also contains comments explaining the code.